Rams shake off wild, late TD pass by Caleb Williams, beat Bears 20-17 in OT to reach NFC title game

 Chicago got the ball back at midfield with just under two minutes remaining after Ethan Evans shanked a 33-yard punt, setting up Williams' heroics.

 In overtime, the Bears won the toss and deferred.
-They quickly got the ball back when the Rams went three-and-out, forced to punt after Blake Corum was stopped for a 1-yard loss on third-and-1 at the 36.
+They quickly got the ball back when the Rams went three-and-out.
+Los Angeles was forced to punt after Blake Corum got stopped for a 1-yard loss on third-and-1 at the 36.

 Chicago took over at the 16.
 Williams kept the drive going with a 3-yard keeper on fourth-and-1 near midfield.
 But Curl picked off Williams' pass intended for DJ Moore two plays later.